-- 1.1 This application seeks consent develop the land for residential purposes.
-The layout submitted proposes the construction of 22, 3 bedroom two storey dwellings with a mix of detached and semi-detached properties.
-There is one main access point into the site off Pinfold Road which serves all properties.
-The application includes various site sections showing proposed levels of the access and dwellings in relation to Pinfold Road and neighbouring properties located Pinfold Road, Main Street and Baldwin Street. - 1.2 During the course of the application, the red line of the application has been altered and house types changes to increase the overall numbers of dwellings on the land from 15 to 22. - 1.3 The site comprises 0.58ha of former agricultural land which was previously used as a paddock.
+- 1.3.1 The site comprises 0.58ha of former agricultural land which was previously used as a paddock.
 The site previously consisted of a variety of trees and a hedgerow fronting Pinfold Road which have been removed since the submission of this application but have in part grown back.
-Most notably there is a mature Oak tree fronting Pinfold Road which is covered by a Tree Preservation Order and does not form part of the application site.
-The site has a significant change in levels compared with Pinfold Road with the land rising steeply upwards to the east directly behind the roadside hedge creating a level difference of approximately 3 4m. - 1.4 Outline planning permission was previously granted under reference number 20/00712/OUT with all matters reserved except for access and layout for the provision of 20 dwellings.
-This application has since expired. - 1.5 The benefits of the proposal are that the residential development would see the development of a vacant site for residential purposes.
-The proposed dwellings are not considered to be harmful to the character of the surrounding area, or have an unacceptable impact on neighbouring amenity or highway safety. - 1.6 The committee is asked to resolve that planning permission be granted subject to the conditions outlined in the appendix, and to the prior signing of a Section 106 Agreement.
+Most notably there is a mature Oak tree fronting Pinfold Road which is covered by a Tree Preservation Order.
+The site has a significant change in levels compared with Pinfold Road with the land rising steeply upwards to the east directly behind the roadside hedge creating a level difference of approximately 3 4m. - 1.3.2 Outline planning permission was previously granted under reference number 12/00712/OUT with all matters reserved except for access and layout for the provision of 20 dwellings.
+This application has since expired. - 1.3.3 Planning permission was previously refused under reference number 20/00687/FUL for the erection of 22 dwellings on the following grounds: